-The NSW Pet Registry has been updated.
-You can now register your pet online.
-The NSW Pet Registry is a database of microchipped and registered cats and dogs that live in NSW and will allow owners to:
+The NSW Pet Registry is a database of microchipped and registered cats and dogs that live in NSW and allows owners to:

 - create an owner profile

 - update their contact details

 - report their pet missing

 The NSW Pet Registry is designed to speed up the process of returning lost pets to their owners.
 Local Councils encourage all pet owners in NSW to register.

 The Pet Registry is also used by pet breeders, vets and authorised identifiers.
 Pet breeders, who create a profile on the Pet Register, will be able to have their new litters added straight to their profile.
 Veterinarians and authorised identifiers are able to enter a pet’s details directly on to the Pet Registry as part of their microchipping service, reducing errors and making data entry more efficient.

 There is one thing ITC knows for certain, Lane Cove loves their pets.
 When we conducted a Lane Cove Survey, we found out that 85% of respondents had a dog or cat.

 We also know that pets go missing quite regularly.
 ITC has reunited dogs, cats, rabbits, birds, chicken and guinea pigs.
 We have now put in place a mechanism for you to list your lost and found pets or in fact, anything you have misplaced in Lane Cove (please no misplaced kids LOL).
 The benefit of having this page is that a lost and found announcement can easily slip out of a Facebook timeline.
 It also means that we can publicise a lost or found pet to people who may not be on Facebook.
 All you have to do is go to our Lost and Found heading and enter your details.
 We will then post your information to Facebook.
 Click here to find our Lost and Found page

 We have also noticed a few trends that have prevented local vets or the council from easily finding an owner.
 Here are a few things that you can do to make sure your pet is found: